schananas/reactive-stock-market/README.md

 - Matching engine is implemented using Max-Heap and Min-Heap
 - Lightweight and custom-built Reactive CQRS framework
 - Lockless - light thread synchronisation and good scalability potential
-- In-memory storage - in this demo all data is stored in memory without persistent storage
+- In-memory storage only
-- Application supports backpressure and event streaming
+- Supports backpressure and event streaming

 ### Anatomy